xphx/master-thesis/background/main.typ

     image("assets/triangle_raster_red.svg", width: 100%),
     image("assets/triangle_raster_red_green.svg", width: 100%)
   )),
+  placement: auto,
-  caption: [Drawing and rasterizing two completely overlapping triangles.]
+  caption: [Drawing and rasterizing two completely overlapping triangles.
+The edge pixels will assume a brown color instead of a green one due to conflating pixel coverage and opacity]
 ) <conflation_figure>

-However, upon rasterization, something different happens: When we first draw the red triangle, we use an opacity of 50% for the pixels that are only partially covered by the shape.
+Since the green triangle completely overlaps the red one, there should be no visible red paint.
+However, upon rasterization, the following happens: When we first draw the red triangle, we use an opacity of 50% for the pixels that are only partially covered by the shape.
 The same happens when drawing the second triangle in green.
-The crucial detail here is that since we previously _converted_ pixel coverage to color opacities for the edge pixels, we will compose a green pixel with 50% opacity on top of a red pixel with 50% opacity, resulting in a brownish color along the edges instead of a fully green one.
+The crucial point here is that since we previously _converted_ pixel coverage to color opacities for the edge pixels, we will compose a green pixel with 50% opacity on top of a red pixel with 50% opacity, resulting in a brownish color along the edges instead of a fully green one.

 == Complex paints

 Up until now, we have always painted our shapes using a single color.
-While this is by far the most common operation, there are actually many different kinds of fills that can be used.
-The exact set of filling primitives that is available can vary: For example, in the case of SVG and HTML Canvas, the two main types of paint are _gradients_ and _patterns_ #cite(<svg1_spec>, supplement: [ch.
+While this is the most common operation, there are many different kinds of fills that can be used.
+The actual set of filling primitives that is available can vary: For example, in the case of SVG and HTML Canvas, the two main types of paint are _gradients_ and _patterns_ #cite(<svg1_spec>, supplement: [ch.
 13]) #cite(<html_spec>, supplement: [ch.
 4.12.5.1.10]).
 The PDF specification, however, defines some additional paints, including triangle meshes and Coons patch meshes #cite(<pdf_spec>, supplement: [p.
 192-201]).
-In this section, we will narrow our focus on the two paints commonly used in web rendering.
-Instead of explaining the exact semantics of patterns as they are specified in the SVG specification, we will make a simplification and only talk about plain _image fills_, which can be viewed as a subset of pattern fills.
+In this section, we will narrow our focus on two paints commonly used in web rendering.
+Gradients will be explained in @background-gradients and images, which can be seen as a subset of pattern fills, will be described in @background-images.

 === Gradients <background-gradients>
-Conceptually, gradients represent smooth transitions between two or multiple colors.
-We consider a  a parametric variable $t$ that ranges between 0.0 and 1.0 and assign a number of colors to a specific position on that range.
+Conceptually, gradients represent transitions between two or multiple colors.
+We consider a parametric variable $t$ that ranges between 0.0 and 1.0 and assign a number of colors to a specific position on that range.
 For example, we could assign the color blue to the position 0.0, the color red to the position 0.4, the color yellow to the position 0.7 and finally the color green to the position 1.0.
 All of the other positions that have not been explicitly specified are calculated by doing a linear interpolation between the given stops.
 The result of mapping out the whole range is visualized in @gradient_line.

 #figure(
   image("assets/gradient_rectangle.pdf", width: 80%),
   caption: [Visualization of a gradient line with the stops `(blue, 0.0)`, `(red, 0.4)`, `(yellow, 0.7)` and `(green, 1.0)`.]
 ) <gradient_line>

 Once we have a mapping from $t$ values to a color, we simply need to define another mapping from the $(x, y)$ position of a pixel to a $t$ value, so that we know how to color that pixel.
-There are three commonly used type of gradients that define this mapping in different ways: _Linear gradients_, _radial gradients_ and _sweep gradients_.
-Examples of applying those paint types to the shape of a butterfly can be seen in @gradients_rect.
+There are three commonly used types of gradients that define this mapping in different ways: _Linear gradients_, _radial gradients_ and _sweep gradients_.
+Examples of applying those paint types to a rectangle can be seen in @gradients_rect.

 #subpar.grid(
   figure(image("assets/rect_linear.svg"), caption: [